Getting Further Faster #1 (2021)

 Getting Further Faster #2 (2022)

 HWC / UMRHN / SC DHEC is one of only 15 groups nationwide to be awarded funding in round 2!
 Read our full application here!
 The Year 2 funded communities will participate in a series of evaluation, training, and technical assistance (TTA) activities designed to inform the development of promising practices for improving health outcomes and health equity by addressing the five GFF SDOH domains mentioned above.
 In Year 2, funded communities will be expected to participate in a more focused evaluation effort that will build on the prior year’s work.
 The Year 2 evaluation will take a deeper dive on topics including the cost and sustainability of the partnerships’ SDOH initiatives, the specific roles health departments play in supporting partnerships’ SDOH work, collaboration with clinical delivery systems, and the role partnerships play in helping to build community resilience.
 Funded communities will be expected to build the sustainability of their coalitions/partnerships towards improving health outcomes and health equity through SDOH approaches by actively participating in the project’s training and technical assistance.
+Click here for a document that provides an overview of all sessions.Funding has been built into the budget to compensate each of you for the extra time you put into this project.
+The funding can go to you personally, to your organization, or be donated back to HWC.

 May 12 – Community Engagement

-June 9 – Communicating Impact (registration link coming soon)
+June 9 – Communicating Impact